 To obtain the BA degree with a major in French, the following courses, or their equivalents, must be included in the graduation plan (numbers in parentheses indicate prerequisite courses):

-Plus FOUR additional 4000-level courses (one of which must be a capstone) selected by the student with the adviser's approval.
+• Plus FIVE additional courses 4000-level courses (one of which must be a capstone) selected by the student with the advisor’s approval.
 French 4960: Special Readings cannot be used to fulfill this requirement except by permission of the department chair.

 Students beginning at a level higher than 2160 due to placement testing must still complete 30 hours in order to receive the major.

-In addition, the student is required to take a Writing Intensive course in the major, normally designated sections of French 3420 or 3430, and must complete either a related field or a minor.
-For a related field, a minimum of 8 hours, including at least two upper class courses, as approved by the student's advisor, outside the major field of study.
+In addition, the student is required to take a Writing Intensive course in the major, normally designated sections of FR3420 or FR3430, and must complete either a related field or a minor.
+For a related field, a minimum of 8 hours, including at least two upper class courses, as approved by the student’s advisor, outside the major field of study.

-It is highly recommended that students take French 2310: French Civilization as an elective and, if at all possible, study for a summer, a semester or a full year in a French-speaking country.
+It is highly recommended that students, if at all possible, study for a summer, a semester, or a full year in a French-speaking country.